smartobjectoriented/so3/doc/source/user_guide.rst

    so3/          # the SO3 kernel (so3/so3) and user space (so3/usr), plus dts
-   build/        # the Infrabase build: meta-* layers, conf/local.conf, bitbake work tree scripts/      # build.sh, deploy.sh, st.sh, stg.sh, updiff.sh, …
+   build/        # the Infrabase build: meta-* layers, conf/local.conf, bitbake work tree scripts/      # build.sh, deploy.sh, st.sh, updiff.sh, …
    filesystem/   # the virtual SD-card image used by QEMU u-boot/       # fetched U-Boot (patched) qemu/         # fetched QEMU (patched) -> qemu/build/qemu-system-*